-The problem with curing MRSA is drug resistance.
-MRSA, or methicillin resistant staph aureus, is resistant to most existing antibiotics.
+How is MRSA treated?
+Well, the problem with how to treat MRSA is drug resistance.
+MRSA, or methicillin-resistant staphylococcus aureus, is resistant to most existing antibiotics.
 That’s why finding natural MRSA treatments, to which superbugs cannot develop resistance, is so important.

-Your body requires 100 times more oxygen than normal during an infection,
+requires 100 times more oxygen than normal during an infection, says Robert

-therapy or ozone therapy, almost always kill infections, including MRSA.
-Dr.
+ozone therapy, almost always kill infections, including treatment of MRSA,

 You can find a list of doctors skilled in alternative medicine and oxygen therapies at acam.org.

-promise as a natural MRSA treatment.
-Researchers discovered that niacinamide
+as a natural MRSA treatment.
+Researchers discovered that niacinamide can raise

-can raise immune capacity by a factor of 1000, allowing our own enhanced white
+immune capacity by a factor of 1000, allowing our own enhanced white blood cell

-blood cell system to fight off MRSA.
-Niacinamide appears to prevent MRSA and to
+system to fight off MRSA.
+Niacinamide appears to prevent MRSA and to eradicate

-eradicate existing infections.
-A number of studies in the U.S., Germany and
+existing infections.
+A number of studies in the U.S., Germany and Singapore

-Singapore were involved in this discovery, although the results still need
+were involved in this discovery of a MRSA natural treatment, although the

-further validation, says Dr. David Williams, Medical Researcher.
-Most studies
+results still need further validation, says Dr. David Williams, Medical

-six grams a day (ask your doctor before dosing yourself!), of vitamin B3 in the
+day (ask your doctor before dosing yourself!), of vitamin B3 in the form of

-form of niacinamide stimulates a gene that enhances the ability of white blood
+niacinamide stimulates a gene that enhances the ability of white blood cells to

-cells to fight staph infections, regardless of antibiotic resistance, says
+fight staph infections, regardless of antibiotic resistance, says Robert Jay

-treatment, niacinamide also increases circulation to deeper tissues and helps
+niacinamide also increases circulation to deeper tissues and helps joints

 Niacinamide also appears to be a promising treatment for memory loss, dementia, etc. See our Alzheimer’s Treatment page.

-instances of MRSA are appearing without a skin wound.
-One natural MRSA
+although more instances of MRSA are appearing without a skin wound.
+One natural

 Research has revealed that blue light (part of the visible spectrum, and not UV) at 405 nanometers also kills MRSA in bacterial cultures.
 The researchers concluded: “At low doses, blue light photo-destroys HA-MRSA and CA-MRSA in vitro; raising the prospect that phototherapy may be an effective clinical tool in the on-going effort to stem MRSA infections.”1